CrowdStrike/falcon-cloudformation/README.md

 attacks — including malware and much more.

 This repository contains sample CrowdStrike CloudFormation templates.
-The CloudFormation templates developed here are examples for others to use, not an official CrowdStrike product.
+The CloudFormation templates developed here are an open source project, not a CrowdStrike product.

 ## CloudFormation Templates
 | Helm Chart                       | Description                                                                                                              |